cran-task-views/WebTechnologies/WebTechnologies.md

   - *Javascript*: `r pkg("V8")` is
     an R interface to Google's open source, high performance JavaScript engine.
-    It can wrap Javascript libraries as well as NPM packages.
-The `r ohat("SpiderMonkey")` package provides another means of evaluating JavaScript code, creating JavaScript objects and calling JavaScript functions and methods from within
+    It can wrap Javascript libraries as well as NPM packages. `r ohat("SpiderMonkey")` provides another means of evaluating JavaScript code, creating JavaScript objects and calling JavaScript functions and methods from within
-    R. This can work by embedding the JavaScript engine within an R session or by embedding R in an browser such as Firefox and being able to call R from JavaScript and call back to JavaScript from R. The `r pkg("js")` package wraps `r pkg("V8")` and validates, reformats, optimizes and analyzes JavaScript code.
+    R. This can work by embedding the JavaScript engine within an R session or by embedding R in an browser such as Firefox and being able to call R from JavaScript and call back to JavaScript from R. `r pkg("js")` wraps `r pkg("V8")` and validates, reformats, optimizes and analyzes JavaScript code.
   - *Email:*: `r pkg("mailR")`
     is an interface to Apache Commons Email to send emails from within R.